Smart Mobs and the Crowd That Learned to Compute

 Current Context

 The regulatory vocabulary has caught up only partly.
 The European Commission describes very large online platforms and search engines under the Digital Services Act as services with more than 45 million monthly users in the EU and says they face the DSA's most stringent rules, including transparency around advertising, recommender systems, content moderation, systemic-risk assessment, risk mitigation, and data access.
-The Commission's AI Act guidance says transparency rules for AI interaction and generated content come into effect in August 2026, after this review date.
+The Commission's supervised list of designated very large platforms and search engines was updated on July 10, 2026, which makes the platform layer a live governance object rather than a settled archive.
+The Commission's AI Act guidance says transparency rules for AI interaction and generated content come into effect on August 2, 2026, after this review date.
 Those rules are relevant to smart mobs because public scale, urgency, and authenticity can now be manufactured or amplified through recommendation, generation, and targeting.

-NIST's AI Agent Standards Initiative, created February 17, 2026 and updated April 20, 2026, moves the issue from social-media coordination into delegated software action.
-NIST frames agents as systems capable of autonomous actions and emphasizes open protocols, interoperability, authentication, authorization, identity infrastructure, and secure action on behalf of users.
+NIST's AI Agent Standards Initiative, announced in February 2026, moves the issue from social-media coordination into delegated software action.
+NIST frames agents as systems capable of autonomous actions, secure action on behalf of users, and interoperability across the digital ecosystem; its project page emphasizes open protocols, authentication, authorization, identity infrastructure, and security evaluations for human-agent and multi-agent interaction.
 A smart mob with agents is not simply a faster crowd; it is a crowd in which some participants may be non-human principals acting through credentials, tools, and logs.

 The U.S. Federal Trade Commission's September 2024 staff report supplies the data-governance backdrop.
 It found that major social media and video streaming services engaged in broad surveillance to monetize personal information, had weak minimization and retention practices, and gave users little or no ability to opt out of how their data fed automated systems.
 That matters because collective action built on location, contact, reputation, and attention data can also become collective vulnerability.